19 Sep Scott McLeod

 - Utilizing New Technologies for Effective Staff Development

-An Associate Professor of Educational Leadership at the University of Colorado Denver, keynote speaker Scott McLeod, J.D., Ph.D., is widely recognized as one of the nation’s leading experts on P-12 school technology leadership issues.
-He is the Founding Director of the UCEA Center for the Advanced Study of Technology Leadership in Education (CASTLE), the nation’s only university center dedicated to the technology needs of school administrators, and is the co-creator of the wildly popular video series, Did You Know?
+An Associate Professor of Educational Leadership at the University of Colorado Denver, Scott McLeod, J.D., Ph.D., is widely recognized as one of the nation’s leading experts on school redesign for deeper learning, greater student agency, more authentic work, and rich technology infusion.
+He is the Founding Director of the UCEA Center for the Advanced Study of Technology Leadership in Education (CASTLE), the only university center in the U.S. dedicated to the technology needs of school administrators, and is the co-creator of the wildly popular video series, Did You Know?
 (Shift Happens).
+He also is the co-creator of the 4 Shifts Protocol for lesson/unit redesign and the founder of both the annual Iowa 1:1 Institute and EdCampIowa, one of the largest EdCamp events in the United States.

 (All of these can be customized for elementary, secondary, leadership, and/or policymaker / business community audiences; most can be done either as a keynote or as a breakout session)